ekieffer/jupyter-prolog/README.md

 # Prolog IPython magic

-- Extension to add a magick which helps defining some shell commands to be ran before the kernel start.
+- Extension to add a magick which helps defining some shell commands to be ran before the IPython kernel starts.

 - Can be useful if you wish to define some environment variables or use [lmod](https://lmod.readthedocs.io/en/latest/) in the context of HPC

 ## Installation